CosmoStat/Tutorials/presentation_tips.md

 It will be a **compromise**:
 - maybe you won’t have time to check everything
-- maybe there is no need to check everything (you may be instructed  not to spend too much time preparing)
+- maybe you have been instructed  not to spend too much time preparing
-- maybe you have to (job interview).
+- maybe you have a job interview and you want to give the best talk.

 The more you get confident with choices you have, the more efficient you will become in reaching your goal without wasting time.